From the start of our operations to their closure, we aim to thoughtfully steward the land we mine and on which we operate.

 We also work with scientists and environmental groups to help us improve our rehabilitation work.
 For example, at our Richards Bay Minerals operation, in South Africa, we have been pioneering sand dune rehabilitation for the past 40 years, testing and learning as we go.
 To date, using native plants and trees, we have successfully rehabilitated more than 1,000 hectares (10 km2).
 More than 35 studies have been done by scientists around the world to learn from the work the team is doing, and in turn, help us improve our techniques.
 And at QIT Madagascar Minerals (QMM), restoring wetlands is part of our commitment.
 The newly created wetlands at QMM, which are home to birds, fish and around 20 different plants, and are important to the lives of Antanosy people.
 Through the implementation of these restoration programmes, we are ensuring we support the right balance between plant and animal life, to allow the land to be resilient well into the future.

-In 2018, our Iron Ore Mineral Waste Management Team won an International Network for Acid Prevention (INAP) Best Practice award, for “Pilbara operations exemplify global best practice and deserve international recognition”.
+In 2018, our Iron Ore Mineral Waste Management team won an International Network for Acid Prevention (INAP) Best Practice award, for “Pilbara operations exemplify global best practice and deserve international recognition”.
+And in 2019, Queensland Alumina Limited – an independently managed joint venture between Rio Tinto and Rusal – along with the University of Queensland’s Sustainable Minerals Institute, received an award for research into technologies that could turn red mud – a waste product created during alumina refining – into soil able to grow plants.

 Monitoring our Impact